exAspArk/batch-loader/README.md

 ### How it works

-In general, `BatchLoader` returns an object which in other similar implementations is call Promise.
-Each Promise knows which data it needs to load and how to batch the query.
-When all the Promises are collected it's possible to resolve them once without N+1 queries.
+In general, `BatchLoader` returns a lazy object.
+In other programming languages it usually called Promise, but I personally prefer to call it lazy, since Ruby already uses the name in standard library :) Each lazy object knows which data it needs to load and how to batch the query.
+When all the lazy objects are collected it's possible to resolve them once without N+1 queries.

 So, when we call `BatchLoader.for` we pass an item (`user_id`) which should be batched.
 For the `batch` method, we pass a block which uses all the collected items (`user_ids`):